Davidxswang/leetcode/README.md

 The first algorithm will count how many places q and p appear among left, itself, right of a node.
 If we ever see left+itself+right == 2, that is the answer we are looking for.

 The second algorithm will traverse the tree and mark down the parent node of each node in the tree.
 After traversal, we will go from p and build a path from p to root.
 Then we go from q to root, when we see first time a node appears in both paths, that is the answer we are looking for.

+### 241 Different Ways to Add Parentheses
+The solution is inspired by [@2guotou](https://leetcode.com/problems/different-ways-to-add-parentheses/discuss/66328/A-recursive-Java-solution-(284-ms)) in the discussion area.
+The time complexity is inspired by [@tianyuHHH](https://leetcode.com/problems/different-ways-to-add-parentheses/discuss/66328/A-recursive-Java-solution-(284-ms)/192501) in the comment under this post.
+The proof is [here](http://people.math.sc.edu/howard/Classes/554b/catalan.pdf)
+This is a very genious way to solve this problem.
+We should see this problem bottom up:

+- if two numbers are in the string, one way to calculate it, f(2) = 1

+- if three numbers are in the string, two way to calculate it, f(3) = 2

+- if four numbers are in the string, f(1)\*f(3)+f(2)\*f(2)+f(3)\*f(1) to calculate it

+The solution is just a top-down method of calculating it.